OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **c:\transforms\web.mytransform.config** to file **config\web.config**.
 - Apply the transform **c:\transforms\app.mytransform.config** to file **config\app.config**.

-## Applying Multiple Relative Transforms Against a Specific Target {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingamultiplerelativetransformsagainstaspecifictarget}
+## Applying multiple relative transforms against a specific target {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingamultiplerelativetransformsagainstaspecifictarget}

 Given a package which has the structure: